-In FY 2016 and FY 2017, DOEE continued constructing several existing projects, performed pre- and post-restoration monitoring at completed and future restoration sites, and completed two stream restoration projects.
-WPD currently has 23,000 linear feet of restored stream under post-restoration monitoring, and is in the design phase process of restoring over 35,000 linear feet of stream reaches in the coming years.
+In FY 2016 and FY 2017, DOEE continued the construction of several projects, performed preand post-restoration monitoring at completed and future restoration sites, and completed two stream restoration projects.
+WPD currently has 23,000 linear feet of restored stream under postrestoration monitoring and is preparing designs for the restoration of over 35,000 linear feet of stream reaches the coming years.